Wantook/DockerTutorial/README.md

 ```
 sudo docker run -it mydocker bash
 ```
 Now you have a Docker Container.
 Congrats!
+Example shown here does not really require a docker file since you can just install curl manually.
+But it's good as an introduction.